 You can find a comprehensive list of fees and costs here.

-How do I register a business in Wyoming?
+How do I form an LLC in Wyoming?

 You can register your business with the Wyoming Secretary of State.